List of Solar System objects by greatest aphelion: Eccentricity and V_{inf}

 parabolic and unbound to the Solar System (i.e. not returning for another orbit).
 An e greater than 1 will produce a hyperbolic orbit and still be unbound to the Solar System.

 Although it describes how "unbound" an object's orbit is, eccentricity does not necessarily reflect how high an incoming velocity said object had before entering the Solar System (a parameter known as V_{infinity}, or V_{inf}).
-A clear example of this is the eccentricities of the two known interstellar objects as of October 2019, 1I/'Oumuamua and 2I/Borisov.
-'Oumuamua had an incoming V_{inf} of 26.5 km/s, but due to its low perihelion distance of only 0.255 AU, it had an eccentricity of 1.200.
+A clear example of this is the eccentricities of the two known interstellar objects as of October 2019, 1I/ʻOumuamua and 2I/Borisov. ʻOumuamua had an incoming V_{inf} of 26.5 km/s, but due to its low perihelion distance of only 0.255 AU, it had an eccentricity of 1.200.
 However, Borisov's V_{inf} was only slightly higher, at 32.3 km/s, but due to its higher perihelion distance of ~2.003 AU, its eccentricity was a comparably higher 3.340.
 In practice, no object originating from the Solar System should have an incoming heliocentric eccentricity much higher than 1, and should rarely have an incoming barycentric eccentricity of above 1, as that would imply that the object had originated from an indefinitely far distance from the Sun.

 Orbital epochs

 Due to having the most eccentric orbits of any Solar System body, a comet's orbit typically intersects one or more of the planets in the Solar System.
 As a result, the orbit of a comet is frequently perturbed significantly, even over the course of a single pass through the inner Solar System.
-Due to the changing orbit, it's necessary to provide a calculation of the orbit of the comet (or similarly orbiting body) both before and after entering the inner Solar System.
-For example, Comet ISON was ~312 au from the Sun in 1600, and its remnants will be ~431 au from the Sun in 2400, both well outside of any significant gravitational influence from the planets.
+Due to the changing orbit, it is necessary to provide a calculation of the orbit of the comet (or similarly orbiting body) both before and after entering the inner Solar System.
+For example, Comet ISON was ~312 AU from the Sun in 1600, and its remnants will be ~431 AU from the Sun in 2400, both well outside of any significant gravitational influence from the planets.